KGuz/indeer/readme.md

 Clone the repository from github and run `cmake CMakeLists.txt && make`.
 The executable will be created in the bin folder.

 ## Usage
-Inside a terminal, run the command `./inspect_dir <directory-path>`.
+Inside a terminal, run the command `./inspect_dir DIRECTORY-PATH [THREAD-COUNT]`.
 A sample directory has been attached to the repository.
 Below is the expected output from the `./bin/inspect_dir sample_dir` command running in the repository home directory.

 ```